ImmyGarth01/A00025521---OSJournal-/Phase-6/phase-6.md

 ### a.
 Baseline Performance Testing

-First I will test/collect the performance metrics at baseline meaning that they are idle
+First I will test/collect the performance metrics at baseline meaning that they are idle, this is before I run them through stress tests which will ultimatley give and insight into how they are working

 #### CPU load ####
 ![InstallPer.png](Images/Installer.png)